How HR-1, the “One Big Beautiful Bill Act” Could Reshape Your Benefits

 The U.S. House of Representatives just passed a sweeping bill nicknamed the One Big Beautiful Bill Act (H.R.
 1), and it could mean major changes to how millions of Americans access government help.
 From healthcare to food to tax credits, lots of federal benefit programs could be altered by this legislation.

-It hasn't passed yet, and will have to go through the Senate process before it could be signed into law, but the implications are still important to be aware of.
+It hasn’t passed yet — it still needs to go through the Senate before it could be signed into law — but the implications are still important to be aware of.

 We’ll tell you how it could affect the benefits you or your family rely on — broken down by category.